 - Within 20 minutes, you'll be notified that a provider is ready to connect.

 - Join the video chat on your smartphone or tablet with the My Rush app, or on your desktop computer with MyChart.

-Video visits are available to adults and to children of all ages, whether or not they have seen a Rush provider in the past.
+Video visits are available to adults and to children older than 3 months, whether or not they have seen a Rush provider in the past.